- Some of the information we process is passed outside of the European Economic Area, what do we need to do?

 When making a restricted transfer you’ll need to make sure the country is covered by an ‘adequacy decision’ which means it’s considered to meet the required standards in the way it treats personal data, or that an appropriate safeguard or exception is met.

 Often, standard contractual clauses act as an appropriate safeguard between two organisations.
 These are a set of clauses included within an agreement between the organisations that say how they’ll comply with the accepted standards of data protection.
 They place requirements on the sender and recipient.
 Our guidance on international transfers helps explain the available mechanism for making restricted transfers.

-After we leave the EU, data protection rules will still apply if you process personal data.
-The UK government wants us to have data protection laws that are like the ones we have now.
+Yes, data protection rules still apply if you process personal data.
+The UK government has made our data protection laws similar to those we had before, known as the UK GDPR.